Quiet Trackday exhausts:

 He didn’t reply.

 The later factory exhausts (as above) fitted to the Evora 400 and the Exige 380 are notoriously LOUD.
 Once the exhaust valve is “open” the system is a straight-thru 3” (76mm).
 A very difficult exhaust diameter to keep under control - noise-wise - on a supercharged install.
 Great for marketing!
 A car that sounds like it looks is always a good thing for a salesman.
 Not so good for a UK trackday enthusiast though.

 I carried out back-to-back dyno tests between the factory system fitted to an Evora 400 and my 70mm bore, straight-thru QP (Quiet Performance) V6 system.
 Here is the dyno graph –

-You can see a slight increase in power and torque.
+The 2bular system shows a slight increase in power and torque.
 I was happy with that as the exhaust was significantly quieter than the factory system.
 98dbs versus the factory 109dbs with no resonance silencer or tailpipe add-ons!
 It’s also a smaller bore - 70mm - factory system is 76mm but boost (and power) are increased with the smaller bore on this install.
 No ECU tuning was carried out.
+It would have been nice to have another dyno run a month later just to see how much the ECU adjusted for the greater boost but the car was sold along with the exhaust shortly after.